nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: There are persons in the list.

-    1. Test cases: `cleardebts 1`
+    1. Test cases: `cleardebts 1`<br>
        Expected: The first person in the list appears without any debts.

-    1. Other valid commands include any use of `cleardebts` with a correspondingly valid person index.
+    1. Other valid commands include any use of `cleardebts` with a correspondingly valid person index.<br>
        Expected: The corresponding person in the list appears without any debts.

 1. Clearing debts with invalid inputs